acl-org/ACLPUB/anthologize/README.md

 ```
 abbrev starsem
 year 2018
+sig siglex
 bib_url http://www.aclweb.org/anthology/S18-1%03d
 ```

 These have all been set by publications and book chairs in START (Publication Console -> ACLPUB -> CDROM).
 (The abbreviation has deliberately been altered to make it clear that it may be different from both its START name (`SemEval-2018`) and its Anthology ID (`S18-1`).)

 Do not edit any of the fields except for `bib_url`.
-You _can_ edit `bib_url` (for example, if an Anthology ID changed or is incorrect).
+The information in this field will have been given to you by the Anthology director; if you have forgotten it, you can find it [here in the Anthology Ingestion Prefix spreadsheet](https://docs.google.com/spreadsheets/d/166W-eIJX2rzCACbjpQYOaruJda7bTZrY7MBw_oa7B2E/edit?usp=sharing).
+(Take the prefix, e.g., W19-80, and append %02d if there are two digits after the hyphen, and %03d if there is just one).

 ## 3. Generate the Anthology format